pleaseonthekeys/my-blog-starter/content/blog/hello-world/index.md

 date: "2019-06-17T22:12:03.284Z"
 ---

 I've decided to dump the contents of my entire life upside down to reveal all of the gems and dust bunnies that have collected over the past 12 years.
+I am packing up am moving out of the community I've been influenced by and had an impact on and savoring every bit of flora, fauna, success, failure, friendship and hardship with immense gratitude.
+I have been fulfilled by living in Santa Cruz, CA. Now it's time to grow.
+In NYC-- a little change of pace.

+I'm THRILLED to be joining a coding boot camp called Hack Reactor for the September 2019 cohort in West SoHo.
+So this blog will track resources and lessons that I'm using successfully, struggling to understand, finally understanding as a web-developer/software engineer in the making.
+I'll introduce 5 resources, lessons, and other tools I'm marveling over per post.
+Enjoy!

 5 things: